dpwm/typespec/README.md

 This library came about on a personal project that saw the benefits of OCaml for systems programming and bucklescript for frontend programming, but resulted in a large amount of time being spent in writing serializers and de-serializers.

 In a dynamic language we could use introspection or reflection to obtain information about types at run-time.
-OCaml does not have such tools.
+Even if we had those tools, there is still an innate advantage in using a more structure representation.
+Python has [marshmallow](https://github.com/marshmallow-code/marshmallow) which requires duplication.
+Typespec can be thought of as a similar tool for Ocaml.

 ## How it works

 There is no magic in typespec.
+There is no Obj.magic.
 Behind the scenes there are only GADTs and suitable recursive data structures.
+A mapping from the type described by the typespec is created when the typespec is passed to the serializer function.

+Internally, every function lookup is done at serializer creation time.
+This means that there is no lookup during serialization, only when the serializer is created.
+In this way the closure returned can be thought of as executing a bytecode with function pointers.
+The type system guarantees that what we pass in is structurally compatible.

 ## State